davecrump/ryde-build/README.md

 # The BATC Ryde DATV Receiver Build For the RPi 4

 **The Ryde** is a DVB-S and DVB-S2 digital television receiver based on the Raspberry Pi 4.
 The core of the system was written by Heather M0HMO and the control software is written by Tim MW0RUD.
 Significant contributions have also been made by Phil M0DNY and Dave G8GKQ.
 The project uses a Raspberry Pi 4, an HDMI Display, an IR Remote Control and a BATC MiniTiouner (Mk 2 - with Serit Tuner).
 The intention is that the design should be reproducible by someone who has never used Linux before.
 Detailed instructions on loading the software are listed below, and further details of the complete system design and build are on the BATC Wiki at https://wiki.batc.org.uk/Ryde_Introduction.
 There is a Forum for discussion of the project here: https://forum.batc.org.uk/viewforum.php?f=130
-This version is based on Raspbios Buster and is only compatible with the Raspberry Pi 4.
+This version is based on Raspios Buster and is only compatible with the Raspberry Pi 4.

 Our thanks to Heather, Tim, Phil and all the other contributors to this community project.
 Where possible, the code within the project is GPL V3.